 Naomi Sawada is the Manager of Public Programs at the Morris and Helen Belkin Art Gallery at the University of British Columbia (UBC).
 She holds a BA (Anthropology 1995) and Diploma (Art History 1996) from UBC.
 She has assisted in the research of exhibitions and programs at Science World British Columbia in Vancouver (1986-1991) and at the UBC Museum of Anthropology (1991-1995).
 As a co-curator of exhibitions and curator of programs, she helped to develop the mandate and operating policies at the Nikkei National Museum in Burnaby, BC (1995-2000).
 With John O’Brian and Scott Watson, she co-edited All Amazed: for Roy Kiyooka (Vancouver: Arsenal Pulp Press, Morris and Helen Belkin Art Gallery, and the Vancouver Art Forum Society, 2002), and, with Scott Watson and Jana Tyner, co-edited Thrown: British Columbia’s Apprentices of Bernard Leach and Their Contemporaries (Vancouver: Morris and Helen Belkin Art Gallery, 2011).
 Thrown was a finalist for the 2012 Roderick Haig Brown Regional BC Book Prize.
 She served on the Board of Directors of 221A and, since 2014, has served on the Board of Directors of the Asian Canadian Studies Society.
 She joined the Board of the NWCF in 2015.

-Cheryl Stapleton is an artist, educator and pottery studio technician and manager based in Vancouver.
-She holds a BFA from Emily Carr University of Art + Design.
-She has managed the Roundhouse Pottery Studio since 1999 and the studio at West Point Grey since 2002.
+Cheryl Stapleton is an artist, educator, pottery studio technician and manager based in Vancouver.
+She holds a BFA (1999) from Emily Carr University of Art + Design.
+She has managed the Roundhouse Pottery Studio since 1999 and the studio at West Point Grey from 2002 – 2021.
 She has taught ceramics classes to both children and adults since 1996 at Kwantlen University, the Surrey Arts Centre, the Vancouver School Board, the Vancouver Museum of Anthropology, and West Point Grey Community Centre.
 She currently offers classes at both the Roundhouse Arts and Community Centre and the Shadbolt Centre for the Arts.
-Cheryl has maintained a studio in the Mergatroid Building located within the parameters of the Eastside Culture Crawl.
+Cheryl has maintained a studio in the Mergatroid Building located within the parameters of the Eastside Culture Crawl since 2004.
 In 2005 and 2006, she participated in the Terra Cotta Residency in Santiago du Cuba, and she attended ceramic conferences in Seattle, WA; Helena, MT; Cedar Rapids, IA; Portland, OR, and Phoenix, AZ.
-Cheryl volunteers with the Fraser Valley Potters Guild Association and the Canadian Clay Symposium, and she has been a member of the NWCF Board since 2008.
+Cheryl also volunteers with the Fraser Valley Potters Guild Association and the Canadian Clay Symposium.
+She has been a member of the NWCF Board since 2008.
 For more information on Cheryl, please see here.

 Ron is currently working with Martin Peters at the Dunbar Pottery in Vancouver and is a retired cultural worker.
 He is interested in the simple domestic vessel as an artistically expressive object within the discipline of the traditional tools of hand, wheel and fire.
 Ron graduated with honours from the Vancouver School of Art (now Emily Carr University) and studied at the Banff School of Fine Arts.
 He has exhibited at the Ping Gallery and the Gallery of BC Ceramics in Vancouver, and at the Exit Gallery and Walter Phillips Gallery in Banff.
 His work was included in the exhibition Thrown: Influences and Intentions of West Coast Ceramics at the Morris and Helen Belkin Art Gallery at UBC in 2004 and High Fire Culture at the Belkin Satellite Gallery.
 For many years he served on the Board or as President of the Potters’ Guild of BC and on the Boards of the BC Highland Dance Association and United Scottish Cultural Society.
 Ron has been a member of the Board of the NWCF since 1997, serving as Vice-President from 1997 to 2000 and as President from 2001 until 2016.
 For more on his work, please see Dunbar Pottery